 Did Bob Marley Have a Favorite Weed?

-If the reggae legend Bob Marley was alive today, he would have turned 79 years of age.
+If the reggae legend Bob Marley was alive today, he would have slowly prepared entering the ninth decade of his life.
 A poetic genius, and a tireless fighter for freedom, the late singer spent much of his life singing the songs of peace, love and happiness.
 Cannabis is one of the things that fed his musical genius.
 If you wonder what strains Bob Marley enjoyed the most, look no further than his home Jamaica.

 It’s widely speculated that Bob Marley’s favorite weed was Lamb’s Breath.
 It’s a cannabis landrace strain with roots in Jamaica, the singer’s home island.